collective/slc.linguatools/README.txt

     Example: Set string property "layout" to "@@my-shiny-view".
 Delete an existing property.

+* Marker interfaces
+    Set or remove a marker interface on all translations of an object.
+The interfaces available for setting and removing are provided by a vocabulary and are the same as on the "Interfaces" tab in the ZMI.

 * Subtyping (if p4a.subtyper is installed)
     Set a subtype on all translations; remove a subtype